 On the heels of my Seattle travel diary, today’s post is on a few water-resistant pieces (with the exception of my teddy coat).
-I’ve worn these rubber chelsea boots for a few weeks straight now (see them also styled here and here for travels) – they’re great when it’s raining but can also pass as regular, sleek booties when it’s not!
-Mine have held up well over the years with almost no signs of wear, except the insoles needed to be re-glued down (easy fix).
-The toe area run a bit on the narrow side, and I recommend wearing them the first few times with tall socks that hit above the boot shaft to mitigate any rubbing.
+I’ve had these rubber chelsea boots for years now (see them also styled here and here for travels) – they’re great when it’s raining but can also pass as regular, sleek booties when it’s not!
+Mine have held up well over time with almost no signs of wear, except the insoles needed to be re-glued down (easy fix).
+The almond toe area run a bit on the narrow side, and I recommend wearing them the first few times with tall socks that hit above the boot shaft to mitigate any rubbing.

 Here’s a quick review on a few jackets, including some reader recommendations for wet weather!

 First, a note on the difference between jackets listed as water-resistant vs. waterproof.
 “Water-resistant” is a lighter level of rain protection and should keep you dry in a drizzle for a short period of time.
 “Waterproof” jackets should be able to withstand heavy rain, and is a feature usually found in outdoors-y brands like North Face, LL Bean, Arc’teryx, Marmot (which focus more on technical fabrics), versus fashion brands.

 1. Sam Edelman Puffer Coat (sold out; similar for 2020)